 Here’s an interesting spot to try local craft beers in a very up-and-coming area of Toronto.
 My partner and I randomly came across Blood Brothers on a leisurely bike ride along Geary Avenue, a small industrial-turning-cultural hotspot street in the west end of the City, and stopped for a drink.
-I’d probably already had their beers without even knowing it in other bars around Toronto, but they had just opened up a new storefront and tasting room in this tiny location in a former garage, and had a great experience.
+I’d probably already had their beers without knowing it in other bars around Toronto, but they had just opened up a new storefront and tasting room in this tiny location in a former garage, and had a great experience.

 While small, the tasting room has a fresh feel with white walls, gold leaf accents and Edison bulbs, as well as ironic religious elements (e.g. a moody triptych showcasing the taps; the ubiquitous open hand logo) – perhaps preparing you for a spiritual hoppy experience.
 Their patio is excellent in warmer months.